 How does soccer ball production impact the environment?

-When a soccer ball is manufactured in Pakistan or any another nation, it goes through a distinct product life cycle that affects the wider environment in many different ways.
+When a ball is manufactured in Pakistan or any another nation, it goes through a distinct product life cycle that affects the wider environment in many different ways.

 I’ll now take a closer look at this process.